Updated: Apr 23

-Yemi had been whining all year long that he needed a beach day.
-He moved to Abuja last year and having lived in coastal Lagos all his life, he had missed the sand between his toes and ocean views.
-Before the lockdown, I had heard from the grapevine that there were going to be interesting developments at Landmark beach.
-I had heard there were plans to turn the entire stretch of beach into an all-inclusive waterfront experience with vendors of all kinds, activities and entertainment, like they have at Venice beach or Miami beach.
+Before the lockdown, I had heard there were going to be interesting developments at Landmark beach.
+Rumour had it that there were plans to turn the entire stretch of beach into an all-inclusive waterfront experience with vendors of all kinds, activities and entertainment, like they have at Venice beach or Miami beach.

 We decided to rent a picnic table (seats 4) for ₦2,000 ($5.07) because after some quick maths, it made the most sense to us.
 We were 5 and renting a cabana (which seats 8) would have cost ₦25,000 ($63.35) and the lounge chairs (which seats 1), cost ₦3,000 ($7.87).

 The beach is really stunning!
-The white sand, the calm water and the skyline that looks like it could have been painted creates a very picturesque scene.
-It's not overly windy but there's a cool breeze constantly blowing and the waves gently slap the shores in the most inviting manner.
-You can enjoy the serenity of the ocean sounds or if you're like us, bring your speakers.
+The white sand, the calm water and the skyline that looks like it could have been painted was very calming.
+It wasn't overly windy but there was a nice, cool breeze.
+It constantly blew the waves and made them slap the shores in the most inviting manner.
+You can enjoy the serenity of the ocean sounds, but we also brought our own speakers when that got old.

 We had quite a jolly time and this didn't seem to slow down even when the sun went down.
-Landmark is open till 10pm and because it's so secure, people keep the party going till late - there's something surreal about the beach at night.
+Landmark is open till 10pm and because it's so secure, people keep the party going till late - and if you thought the daytime was surreal, you should see the beach at night.

 We had begun to get hungry at this point so we ordered some suya ₦4,500 ($11.80) and plantain ₦1,500 ($3.93) from one of the vendors.
 This was the only disappointment of the day, take a look for yourself.
 I find the pricing very obscure and the food wasn't even special.